Most readers have money in the Thrift Savings Plan and many readers watch the daily performance of their TSP funds.

 But, while federal employees are generally not skilled in the art of investing in the stock market, they are generally intelligent, well-educated people and can learn quickly–especially when not learning can cost a great deal of money.

 This month, the stock market has been on a roller coaster ride.
 Headlines in financial articles have been screaming about triple digit losses for the Dow Jones Industrial Average.
 Other articles portray Americans losing their homes because of rising rates with adjustable mortgages.
 Foreign stocks followed a similar pattern with major concerns about funds losing large amounts of money as a result of a credit crunch and losses in the housing market.
-Check out the daily return rates for the TSP stock funds and you will see some days with big a big drop in the value of some funds.
 The I fund was down for six of the nine trading days so far in August.

 With all the panic and fear spreading through some quarters of the markets, one might expect that federal employees would again be cashing in their TSP funds and loading up on the super-safe G fund to ride out the storm that was (and still is) enveloping the market.